Another Perfect Murder

 not big, but it was independent and provided privacy with its tall walls.
 He

-also had another bungalow on the outskirts of the city.
+also had a farmhouse on the outskirts of the city.
 This bungalow was used

 to entertain guests and had a well-equipped bar.
 With this background, there